austinf615/ticket-lifecycle/README.md

 </p>
 <p>

-- This ticket simulates a business critical outage affecting a bank’s online and mobile banking systems.
+- Intake: This ticket simulates a business critical outage affecting a bank’s online and mobile banking systems.
 The end user Karen reports that both services are down.
+It is originally marked as Normal priority with a default SLA under the "Other" Help Topic.

-- Tier 1 support would start initial troubleshooting by confirming the issue scope such as who and what is affected, verifying whether the outage is isolated or affecting multiple users, checking basic connectivity, and reviewing any recent service changes or known incidents.
+- Assignment and Communication: Tier 1 support would claim the ticket, confirming the issue scope with Karen by asking who and what is affected, verifying whether the outage is isolated or affecting multiple users.
+Confirming that the entire branch cannot access the online and mobile banking systems, the ticket is upgraded to an Emergency priority level with a high severity SLA classification and moved to the 'Business Critical" Help Topic.

+- Working the Issue: Tier 1 support would initiate troubleshooting such as checking basic connectivity, and reviewing any recent service changes or known incidents.
 After follow-up, it is confirmed that the issue impacts the entire branch, indicating a system-wide outage.

-- Based on the ticket severity and business impact, this ticket is upgraded to an Emergency priority level with a high severity SLA classification, and is escalated to the SysAdmin team for further troubleshooting due to being out of tier 1 scope.
+- Resolution: Based on the ticket severity and business impact, the ticket is escalated to the SysAdmin team for further troubleshooting due to being out of tier 1 scope.

 </p>
 <br />